saif031197/US-Traffic-accidents/README.md

 2.Akshay Gupta - Feature selection and worked in the overall data modelling process using GCP's Auto ML.
 Also contributed in user dashboard creation.

-3.Herleen Sanhotra -
+3.Herleen Sanhotra - Setting up project meetings, worked on the colab notebook for exploration and visualization of the dataset.
+Worked with initial AutoML trial where we imported the dataset into AutoML tables for training the model.

-4.Kanika Saini -
+4.Kanika Saini - Worked on Data Studio Visualizations and EDA part in the Google Colab notebook.
+Pitched in ideas for various ways to explore data.

 5.Mohammad Saif -